 Basic electronics training provides training on the following topics:

 DC circuits, AC circuits, Power supplies, Transistor theory, Corrective and preventive maintenance techniques, Administrative procedures.

-This course trains cabling installation, splicing, and testing; Confined Space safety; hazardous material safety; and basic telephony knowledge and skills.
+This unit focuses on cabling installation, splicing, and testing; Confined Space safety; hazardous material safety; and basic telephony knowledge and skills.
 Learn the proper of industry standard tools and practices.
 At the end of the module, you will be able to install and test horizontal and backbone cabling systems, Shore Ties, and analog and digital telephone and data circuits to communication closets and work areas.

 Fiber Optic Technology, cable construction, cable characteristics, standards, safety procedures, cable handling and pulling, cable splicing, cable termination, testing and troubleshooting.